 I love Halloween.
-For me, it is really a non-holiday that is all about fun.
-We get to dress up and pretend we are someone or something else, eat our favorite candy, ooh & ah over all the little ones who are in costume and, if we’re lucky, have trick or treaters come to our door on Halloween night.
+For me, it is a non-holiday that is all about fun.
+We get to dress up and pretend we are someone or something else, eat our favorite candy, ooh & ah over all the little ones who are in costume.
+If we’re lucky, we’ll have a ton of trick or treaters come to our door on this Hallow’s Eve.
 What is there not to like about that.

-As Halloween approaches it triggers many memories, my true treasure.
+As Halloween approaches it triggers many memories, my real treasure.
 As always there is one memory that always stands out from all the rest.

 The Scary House